wielkistach/kuma/requirements/README.rst

 Hash-Checking Mode
 ------------------
-For the production and developement requirements, we use pip 8.x's `Hash-Checking Mode`_.  which checks that downloaded packages match one of the given hashes, ensuring that there are no shenanigans going on.
+For the production and development requirements, we use pip 8.x's `Hash-Checking Mode`_.  which checks that downloaded packages match one of the given hashes, ensuring that there are no shenanigans going on.
 When hashes are used, all requirements, including those installed as dependencies, require